angoyd/freshintelliventHacs/README.md

 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Fresh Intellivent Sky"
 8. The integration will scan for fans and then ask for your authcode.
 (Todo how to get authcode)

-Using your HA configuration directory (folder) as a starting point you should now also have this:

 ## Configuration is done in the UI